 What you need to bring thrifting

-Shopping at a thrift store can be… a challenge.
+Shopping at a thrift store or outdoor market can be… a challenge.
 So, it’s best to be prepared!
-In addition to the requisite gloves, mask and hand sanitizer (even pre-coronavirus days) there are a few items that will make shopping easier, and will help you get the best bargain possible.
+In addition to the requisite gloves and hand sanitizer (even pre-COVID days) there are a few items that will make shopping easier, and will help you get the best bargain possible.
 Here’s what you’ll need:

 - Measuring tape.
 You may also want to bring a list of measurements for any spaces you plan to fill with furnishings, in order to avoid miscalculations.